ember-learn/guides-source/guides/release/state-management/patterns-for-state.md

 - **Component state**.
 When a component is rendered, a new _instance_ of the component's class is created (unless it's a template-only component).
 This instance exists as long as the component is rendered.
-When the component is removed, it's instance is torndown, and all the values on the instance are cleaned up (via JavaScript's built-in [garbage collection][1]).
+When the component is removed, it's instance is torn down, and all the values on the instance are cleaned up (via JavaScript's built-in [garbage collection][1]).

 - **Controller state**.
 When a route is rendered, its controller is created and